A Demanding Client

 You shake your head and tell her that the architecture for the site must be tested, the pages all checked, etc.

 She waves aside your reply, saying, “You’ll work your magic!”

-In the past, your reaction has been to figure out how to comply with a client demand.
-This time, your team will bear the brunt of your decision, and they won’t be happy.
+In the past, your reaction has been to figure out how to comply with touch customer demands.
+But this time, your team will bear the brunt of your decision, and they won’t be happy.
+How should you deal with this difficult client?
 Which option should you choose?